 The Government is actively considering to expand the scope of ATA Carnet convention.
 At present, India is a signatory to convention on exhibitors and fairs only.
 It is proposed to expand the same to cover commercial samples, professional equipment, private exhibitions, film shootings, musical troupes, sports and media coverage etc. FICCI, which is the National issuing and Guaranteeing Association (NIGA) for implementing ATA Carnets in India, is pursuing the matter with the Ministry of Finance for the expansion of scope of system to cover professional equipment and commercial samples.

-Highlighting the benefits of ATA Carnet at the workshop, Mr. Nirankar Saxena, Director FICCI stated, "FICCI—the National Issuing and Guaranteeing Association (NIGA) of Carnet is currently working on methodology and framework to include the import provision for professional equipments from foreign countries without creating revenue loss to the government".
+Highlighting the benefits of ATA Carnet at the workshop, Mr. Nirankar Saxena, Assistant Secretary General FICCI stated, "FICCI—the National Issuing and Guaranteeing Association (NIGA) of Carnet is currently working on methodology and framework to include the import provision for professional equipments from foreign countries without creating revenue loss to the government".
 He exhorted the businessmen to avail of ATA carnet facility for hassle free business promotion.